dtinth/promptpay-qr/README.md

 - The PromptPay QR code is based on [EMV QRCPS Merchant Presented Mode](https://www.emvco.com/emv-technologies/qrcodes/) specification.

-- **The QR code contains the PromptPay ID.** This means anyone who sees the QR code can find out your PromptPay ID (Phone number, National ID number).
+- **The QR code contains the PromptPay ID.** This means anyone who sees the QR code can find out your PromptPay ID (Phone number, National ID number, e-Wallet ID).
 Please treat the QR code like your personal information.

 - The QR code can optionally contain the transfer amount.
 Mobile banking apps use this number to pre-fill the amount for convenience.